mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 I began to wonder what Bryce thought a relationship was supposed to look and feel like.
 It was true that I felt more and more attracted to him as time passed, but it wasn’t like I always got butterflies around him or that he was constantly on my mind.

 We talked some more but made sure to head out before parking security would check the lot that Bryce was parked in.
 He gave me a big hug before we left.
-“Oh, I think I’m starting to feel hurt,” he said.
+“I think I’m starting to feel the **hurt,” he said.

 “Do you remember that one Blackpink song ‘As If It’s Your Last’?
 That song has basically been my mood ever since I started dating guys.
 I’ll have to share the lyrics with you.”